jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 How did we spread around the world, and how did we develop tools?
 We planted and spread tool-species inside ecosystems of course.
 And that required, and still requires, four modes of understanding: nature, mythologies, stories, and science.

 Let's look at these stories so we can realize why techvolution is the scientific understanding of the human condition.

-Typos: "shinning" → shining; "stays up to day" → up to date; "its such a constant" → it's; "sub-conscious" → subconscious.

 ## Chapter 12—Vignettes